aerisiot/sms-shoulder-tap/README.md

 ## Prerequsite
 * Raspberry Pi w/ Raspbian OS
-* JRE 8
 * Aeris SIM
-* Celluar Modem
+* Celluar Modem (Huawei Dongle)
 * AWS IOT Account

-## How to Run the Client
+## How to Run the Use Case
-1. Follow all instructions from the [sms-shoulder-tap wiki](https://github.com/aerisiot/sms-shoulder-tap/wiki) before running this client.
+Follow all instructions from the [sms-shoulder-tap wiki](https://github.com/aerisiot/sms-shoulder-tap/wiki).

-2. Boot the Raspberry Pi and start a terminal console.
+  1. Connect Modem to Pi and complete setup.

-3. Download securePubNub.js to a directory on the Pi.
+  2. Download and install client on Pi.

-4. Login to your Aeris account at https://aerport.aeris.com.
-Find the SIM card by ICCD and then use the "Send SMS" menu in the Dashboard to send an SMS.
-Put any content in the SMS, for example "hello" and send it.

-See the [secure-pubsub wiki](https://github.com/aerisiot/sms-shoulder-tap/wiki) for more information.
+  3. Setup AWS IOT account.

+  4. Setup Aeris Aerport account to send SMS.

+  5. Execute the Use Case and verify behavior